 Data packet traffic to a Wi-Fi network is supported by a hardware device that implements the telecom standard IEEE 802.11.
 In most cases, it's about a routercapable of transmitting data through an IP protocol to one or more Wi-Fi-compatible devices.

 IEEE 802.11a, 802.11b / g / n and 802.11ac for Wi-Fi routers

-standard IEEE (Institute of Electrical and Electronics Engineers) 802.11 was added to the Wi-Fi Alliance, a non-profit organization that owns the trademark "Wi-Fi", And certified devices that support this technology.
+standard IEEE (Institute of Electrical and Electronics Engineers) 802.11 was added to the Wi-Fi Alliance, a non-profit organization that owns the trademark "Wi-Fi", And certifies the devices that support this technology.

 When you decide to buy a router for home or in the office, find Wi-Fi compliant devices on the market 802.11b / g / n si 802.11ac.
 Before you give it money on a Wi-Fi router, it is very important to understand what these standards are and how they can help you.

-The first standard WLAN was created in 1997 by IEEE (Institute of Electrical and Electronics Engineers).
-They called it "802.11"By the name of the group of developers who worked to create it.
+The first standard Wifi was created in 1997 by IEEE (Institute of Electrical and Electronics Engineers).
+They called him "802.11", After the name of the group of developers who worked on its creation.

 This standard supports a bandwidth of maximum 2 Mbps on frequency 2.4 GHz.
-An infinite speed for today's applications.
-It's easy to understand why you will not find equipment on the market that has this standard.
+A tiny speed for today's applications.
+It is simple to understand, why you will not find on the market equipment that has this standard.

 In July 1999, IEEE launched the 802.11b standard.
 An extended version of 802.11, capable of operating at speeds up to 11 Mbps.
 Close to the speed at that time (1999) of Ethernet (cable).